The Dangers of Toxic Contaminated Water in America

-Our earth is mainly water, and sadly, most of our access to water is now contaminated.
-Earlier this year, many Americans gathered and protested to improve the water systems and obtain an easy grant for safe and drinkable water.
+Our Earth is mainly water, and sadly, most of our access to water is now contaminated.
+Earlier this year, many Americans gathered to protest and advocate for improvements to the water systems and access to grants for safe and drinkable water.

-Our water is contaminated with different toxic chemicals that are harmful to the health of humans.
-The most prevalent toxic chemicals that create terror in our waters are PFC and PFOA.
+Our water is contaminated with different toxic chemicals that are harmful to human health.
+The most prevalent toxic substances that create terror in our waters are PFC and PFOA.

 I guarantee everyone globally wants easy access to safe, drinkable water.
 Who would want to endanger their health or that of their loved ones?
 It is always important to have clean, potable water available in your household.